fangederos/dotfiles/README.md

 ```
 .
+├── .config/
+│   ├── kitty/          # Configuration files for Kitty terminal emulator
+│   ├── nvim/           # Neovim editor configuration files
+│   └── xfce4/          # Configuration files for XFCE4 desktop environment
+├── home/
-├── home/            # Configuration files for home directory settings
+│   ├── .oh-my-zsh/     # Configuration files for Oh My Zsh shell framework
+│   └── .zshrc          # Zsh configuration file
+├── README.md           # This README file
 └── share/
-    ├── fonts/       # Fonts used in various applications
+    ├── fonts/          # Font resources used in applications
-    │   └── DroidSansMNerdFont-Regular.otf
-    ├── nvim/        # Neovim configuration directory
+    ├── nvim/           # Neovim configuration files (duplicate directory)
-    │   ├── lazy/    # Placeholder for lazy-loaded Neovim plugins
-    │   └── mason/   # Personalized Neovim configurations
     └── nvim.bak        # Backup of previous Neovim configurations
 ```

 ## Details

+### `.config/`

+The `.config/` directory contains various configurations for applications and desktop environments:

+- **`kitty/`**: Configuration files for the Kitty terminal emulator.
+- **`nvim/`**: Configuration files for Neovim, a highly customizable text editor.
+- **`xfce4/`**: Configuration files for the XFCE4 desktop environment.

 ### `home/`

-This directory contains configuration files for various settings related to my home directory environment.

-### `share/fonts/`

-The `fonts/` directory stores fonts used across different applications.
-Currently includes `DroidSansMNerdFont-Regular.otf`.

-### `share/nvim/`

-The `nvim/` directory houses configurations for Neovim, a highly customizable text editor.
-It includes:
+The `home/` directory includes personal configurations for my shell environment:

-- **`lazy/`**: Placeholder directory for lazy-loaded Neovim plugins.
-- **`mason/`**: Personalized configurations tailored to my workflow and preferences.
+- **`.oh-my-zsh/`**: Configuration files and plugins for the Oh My Zsh shell framework.
+- **`.zshrc`**: My customized Zsh configuration file.

-### `share/nvim.bak`
+### `share/`

+The `share/` directory contains additional resources and configurations:

+- **`fonts/`**: Fonts used across different applications.
+- **`nvim/`**: Another instance of Neovim configuration files (possibly a duplicate or backup).
-The `nvim.bak` directory serves as a backup of previous Neovim configurations.
+- **`nvim.bak`**: Backup of previous Neovim configurations.

 ## Usage

-Feel free to explore and use these configurations to enhance your own development environment.
-Don't hesitate to reach out if you have any questions or suggestions!
+Feel free to explore and utilize these configurations to tailor your own development and shell environments.
+If you have any questions or suggestions, don't hesitate to reach out!